 Levels of many species are reported to be stable, but a number of key or iconic species are declining.
 One of the species of greatest concern is the pollution-sensitive freshwater pearl mussel, as only a few rivers have populations with even near adequate recruitment of younger generations.

 Red Lists identify species in most need of conservation interventions.
 According to the latest Red List on Irish Macro-moths, 43 species are assessed as threatened to some degree (i.e., vulnerable, endangered or critically endangered), which represents 8% of the current Irish list.
 Fourteen species are considered to have become regionally extinct.
-Overall the NPWS have reported that 52% of the species considered threatened and protected under the Habitats Directive are in favourable status.
+The NPWS have reported in 2013 that 52% of the species considered threatened and protected under the Habitats Directive are in favourable status.

 The Bird Atlas (2007–2011) study of the population status of the birds of Ireland and Great Britain was published in 2013.
 Nearly all of the 300 species covered by the Atlas have experienced changes, such as range contractions or expansions, location shifts or subtle changes in abundance.
 Key findings for the island of Ireland are that, over the last 40 years, the breeding ranges of 47% of species have contracted, whereas 18% of species have expanded to new areas.

 Two main “new” groups of concern highlighted are breeding waders and upland birds.
 Large range contractions are noted for the curlew, which has declined dramatically in recent years, and also lapwing, common sandpiper, golden plover, merlin, ring ouzel, snipe and teal.